Persistent Overlays

 but an external image file can also be added to a SIF file with the

-apptainer sif add
+apptainer sif add command like this:

 $ apptainer sif add --datatype 4 --partfs 2 --parttype 4 --partarch 2 --groupid 1 ubuntu.sif overlay.img